 What/who is narcissistabusesupport.com?

 Is it a company with numerous scholars and PhDs?
-Or a brilliant startup based on the horrific trend of narcissist interest because of all the discussion regarding one of our presidential candidates?
+Or a brilliant startup based on the horrific trend of narcissist abuse interest because of all the discussion regarding one of our presidential candidates?
 Is it an effort put out by insurance companies or mental health agencies?
-How about an education program on a national level to deal with educating our victims, children, therapists, teachers, police and judges?
-With the epidemic of domestic violence and terror in our country, I am sure there is a support group out there like AA or CODA attempting to educate our next generation about “Red Flags”, “Behaviors” and understanding how to spot a narcissist, how to protect yourself, or to learn what support is out there to help you or a friend.
+How about an education program on a national level to deal with educating our victims, children, therapists, teachers, police, and judges?
+With the epidemic of domestic violence and terror in our country, I lead two support groups and I educate our next generation about “Red Flags”, “Behaviors” and understanding how to spot a narcissist, how to protect yourself, or to learn what support is out there to help you or a friend.
+If you are looking for a support group near you visit our list of groups around the world and go join one, because in finding community we are healed.

 Like so many of the experts interested in helping others that write books and get published work on Psychology Today or the Huffington Post, the idea for this website was born from a victim of narcissist abuse.
 To say I even knew what Narcissistic Personality Disorder was would be a lie.
 At the age of 55 I learned about my life in one single “event” that pushed me as low as I could possibly imagine.